GFXPipeline/bc-cms-prototype/README.md

 select gen_random_uuid()
 ```

-If it's not available, add the pgcrypto dependency:
+If it's not available, add the pgcrypto dependency in the database as a superuser.

 ```sql
 CREATE EXTENSION pgcrypto;
 ```

 ## Initial data seeding